AIfA-Radio/WeatherForecast/README.md

 ```
 The forecasts can be viewed through a quick
 [forecast_viewer](https://github.com/AIfA-Radio/WeatherForecast/blob/master/tools/src/forecast_viewer.py)
 for ECMWF and GFS.
+Select the provider
-Select via option "-p".
+via option "-p".
 Also, the windspeed and direction is
 displayed in a windrose, by calling [forecast_windrose](https://github.com/AIfA-Radio/WeatherForecast/blob/master/tools/src/forecast_windrose.py).
 Always the last forecast is considered, unless a different forecast is chosen
 by option "-d".
 Option "-v" provides a save to mp4 file option.
 However, for